A hand holds a multicolored popsicle

 “JECHT SHOT”

 The Jecht Shot is one of the first drinks my friends and I came up with years ago using what ingredients we had on hand that day.
 In this embarrassing case those ingredients were Peach Snapple and coconut rum, and its name comes from a video game!
-That’s a hella lame drink so I gave it the 2.0 treatment.
-White tea is less bitter when frozen so I like it more than black.
+In recent years, I've given the drink the 2.0 treatment.
+White tea is less bitter when frozen so I like it more than black tea.
 Massenez is a brand of brilliantly crafted liqueurs that retain nearly their entire flavor when frozen and are so strong a tiny bit will do the job.

 Yield – about 562mL